hashintel/hash/packages/engine/README.md

         git checkout $latestTag
         ```

-- Python [3.7.x] is required if Python behaviors are present.
+- Python [3.7.x] is required for Python initialization or Python behaviors.

   - Python installation guidance from [their website](https://www.python.org/downloads/)